ttoino/feup-cpm-proj2/README.md

 ## Overview

 Meerkat is a mobile app developed for a project regarding the Mobile Computing course.

+The name is a pun on the similarity between 'market' and 'meerkat,' with our icon being a friendly-looking meerkat.

 This application is thought to provide an accessible and informative way of analyzing and comparing the evolution on the stock market of different companies.

 Its main functionalities include: